afombravo/tnseeker/README.md

 tnseeker -s BW25113 -sd ./ -ad ./ -at gb -st SE --tn AGATGTGTATAAGAGACAG --ph 10 --mq 40
 ```

+When using HPC systems it is advisable to include the `--cpu` flag and specify the amount of threads.

 ### File requirements

 tnseeker requires several input files: